ggJarvis/sms-spam-detector/README.md

 ⚙️ How It Works

-User inputs a message into the text box.
+1-User inputs a message into the text box.
-The message is cleaned (lowercased, tokenized, stop words removed, stemmed).
+2-The message is cleaned (lowercased, tokenized, stop words removed, stemmed).
-Transformed text is vectorized using TF-IDF.
+3-Transformed text is vectorized using TF-IDF.
-Model predicts whether it's spam or not, and displays the confidence.
+4-Model predicts whether it's spam or not, and displays the confidence.
-Visual indicators and tips are shown based on the analysis.
+5-Visual indicators and tips are shown based on the analysis.